The NSA is requesting permission for permanent surveillance

 The letter of the Coats [PDF] was sent yesterday, the last day of his term, and refers to the provisions contained in article 215 of the Patriot Act.
 The letter posted by the New York Times.

-The powers to which he refers are highly controversial since they were revealed by him Snowden in 2013.
-In fact, the program, which is based on two different, ridiculous interpretations of the law, has been repeatedly ruled unconstitutional.
+The powers he refers to have been highly controversial since they were unveiled by Edward Snowden in 2013.
+In fact, the program, which is based on two different, ridiculous interpretations of the law, has been repeatedly considered unconstitutional.

 NSA